bjoern-janson/computational-phase-boundary/theory.md

 \Delta_r O
 $$

-It increases traversal speed without changing the search geometry.
+It increases traversal speed within an existing search geometry.

 Structural change is: